 Accessibility ensures the equal access of digital content for all users, including those with visual, auditory, motor or cognitive disabilities.

-The most widely used accessibility features are screen readers (text-to-speech), ALT TXT, extended descriptions and audiobooks – all designed to aid or replace the reading process by improving the suitability of on-screen content.
+The most widely used accessibility features are screen readers (text-to-speech), alt-text, extended descriptions and audiobooks – all designed to aid or replace the reading process by improving the suitability of on-screen content.
 Accessible formats such as HTML and reflowable ePubs do not rely on visual styling features and are marked up to ensure they can be navigated by screen readers.

 As crucial as accessibility features are, when implemented incorrectly or insufficiently, readers can be left confused and unable to coherently follow the narrative.
-Missing ALT TXT can result in screen readers skipping over images, which may be key to understanding the text.
+Missing alt-text can result in screen readers skipping over images, which may be key to understanding the text.
 Poor HTML tagging can also leave readers unable to effectively distinguish between parts of the text.
 For example, chapter tiles, subheadings, and the main body of the text.

 Another important aspect to consider is the increasing popularity of emojis in digital content.
 Although emojis are designed with embedded descriptions, they are frequently used incorrectly.
 When creating accessible on-screen material, it is crucial to acknowledge how emojis are read aloud by an eReader and their placement within the text.
-Those relying on text-to-speech technology will find too many emojis as distracting as badly written ALT TXT.
+Those relying on text-to-speech technology will find too many emojis as distracting as badly written alt-text.

 When it comes to creating accessible digital content on an industry-wide scale, publishers face numerous production challenges: